November 9, 1977 - August 21, 2006

 Alcoholics Anonymous, Narcotics Anonymous, Al Anon, and Alateen are organizations that have changed and saved lives.
 These organizations have resources for learning about and working with compulsive tendencies.

 Michael was proud of the slogan of his work: "So others may live."
-May his life and this message help others.
+May his life benefit others.